APTA study: Public Transit investment stimulates a 4-to-1 return

 “With ridership increasing and growing demand for our services, funding is needed now more than ever to increase our capacity and take riders where they need to go,” said Katharine Kelleman, chief executive officer of Port Authority of Allegheny County.
 “Failure to meet this demand would be detrimental to growth and investment in our region.”

-The full report can be obtained here
+The full report can be obtained here.

-Mischa Wanek-Libman | Editor in Chief
+Mischa Wanek-Libman | Group Editorial Director

-Wanek-Libman has spent more than 20 years covering transportation issues including construction projects and engineering challenges for various commuter railroads and transit agencies.
+Wanek-Libman has held top editorial positions at freight rail and public transportation business-to-business publications including as editor-in-chief and editorial director of Mass Transit from 2018-2024.
 She has been recognized for editorial excellence through her individual work, as well as for collaborative content.

-She is an active member of the American Public Transportation Association's Marketing and Communications Committee and serves as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.
+She is an active member of the American Public Transportation Association's Marketing and Communications Committee and served 14 years as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.

-She is a graduate of Drake University, where she earned a Bachelor of Arts degree in Journalism and Mass Communication with a major in magazine journalism and a minor in business management.
+She is a graduate of Drake University in Des Moines, Iowa, where she earned a Bachelor of Arts degree in Journalism and Mass Communication.